 Watch the Big Game in Awesome Alpharetta!

-Super Bowl LVII, the 57th Super Bowl will decide the champion of the NFL.
+Super Bowl LX, the 60th Super Bowl, will decide the NFL champion.

 Places To Eat, Drink & Enjoy The Game

-Here are five of Alpharetta’s Big Game watch spots!
+Here are ten of Alpharetta’s Big Game watch spots!

 1. Fairway Social